srivasud/threeAspects/test.md

   This section is derived because of recent innovation in interactive visualization, especially on the web.
 One might ask where to start to come up with interactive visualizations as good as New York Times.
 The answer is D3.js, many of the data visualizations running in the browser today is D3.js, created by Mike Bostock.
 This does mean you&#39;ll need to learn some Javascript in general and then D3.js specifically.
 One area to call out as a particular strength of D3 is geospatial visualizations.
 D3 is great at creating maps of many flavors.

   Finally, if you really want to learn a do-it-all programming language that just happens to be great at data visualization, go with Python.
 Python is a general purpose and powerful tool, and it&#39;s quite popular in the data science community.
 Finally, much like D3.js for Javascript or ggplot for R, there are many Python libraries dedicated to data visualization.
 Seaborn (which builds on an older popular library, matplotlib) and Bokeh are probably the best-in-class right now, but this is a quickly evolving and improving landscape.
 Both the [Seaborn](http://stanford.edu/~mwaskom/software/seaborn/examples/index.html) and [Bokeh](http://bokeh.pydata.org/en/latest/docs/gallery.html) websites include galleries showing off the kinds of visualizations you can create with those tools.

-+ **Understanding the data you are trying to visualize** such as shape, dimension of the data, is data a time-series, relationship in data between entities,categorical attributes is also an important prerequisite.
-Is this data from a single source or multiple sources?.
-If the data is from multiple sources, they need to be blended together without loosing the meta data constraints and business rules.
-When the data is collected, the end goal should be kept in mind.

-+ **Deciding which visual is best**
-One of the biggest challenges for business users is deciding which visual should be used to best represent the information.
-Tables, Linechart, Areachart, Barchart, Scatterplots, Piechart, Treemaps, Heatmaps, Natual Language Generation, Etc.